 HMS Belfast Review (Updated in 2013)

 Once aboard, collect your free audio guide and paper map.
 There's a children's version of the audio guide too so my daughter and I were both happy.
+(October 2013 update: The children's audio guide will only be issued to children over 8 years old.
+I can understand the health & safety reasons but the fact this was my third visit with my daughter it must be a new rule.)
 I actually didn't need to look at the map once while we toured the ship as the signage is much improved since we last visited in 2010.

 There are lots of steep steps and the advice is to 'face forward' as it's much easier, and safer, that way.
 Do remember, HMS Belfast was designed as a war ship for active service, so not as a museum.
 This means not all areas are accessible to disabled visitors and all visitors must take care on the steps and walkways.
 There are plenty of 'trip hazards' around the place but I managed to not fall and neither did my young daughter.